-This website has been created by the Association of Directors of Education (ADES), in conjunction with the Scottish Government, Local Authorities across Scotland and the Ministry of Defence.
+Welcome to Forces Children’s Education, this website includes clear and accurate information for education professionals and Armed Forces families in Scotland, with information and resources being added regularly.
+This website was created by the Association of Directors of Education (ADES), in conjunction with the Scottish Government, Local Authorities across Scotland and the Ministry of Defence.

-We hope it answers many of the questions you have when you move to Scotland.
-This information has been brought together to give you an introduction to the Scottish education system; provide you with an understanding of the geography and education resources available; and to join-up the MoD (SFA and posting assignments) with local authority and schools information.
+This information has been brought together to give you an introduction to the Scottish education system; provide you with an understanding of the geography and education resources available, and join up the MoD (SFA and posting assignments) with local authority and schools information.
+Find out more

 For professional educators

-We created this website and the accompanying resources in order to help you and your schools appropriately support Armed Forces children.
-We know Forces children are in schools in every local authority across Scotland and we hope it will assist you in understanding some of the life experiences and their various education journeys.
-Having an appreciation for the issues around mobility and additional support needs (especially, interrupted learning) will enable you to be more receptive and able to provide assistance if, and when needed.
+This website will help you and your schools appropriately support Armed Forces children.
+Forces children are in schools in every local authority across Scotland and we hope to assist you in understanding some of the life experiences and their various education journeys.
+Having an appreciation for the issues around mobility and additional support needs (especially, interrupted learning, separation and loss) will enable you to provide assistance if, and when, needed.
+Find out more

-She works with Scottish Local Authorities (rather than with individual families), schools, children’s services and the Armed Forces to enhance policy and practice.
-She encourages liaison and communication, works closely with the Scottish Government, Education Scotland and is a member of the Scottish Service Children’s Strategic Group (SSCSG).
-Carolyn can be contacted at email@example.com
+Carolyn works with local authorities, schools, children’s services, and the Military to enhance policy and practice for children and young people of Armed Forces families (Regular, Reserve and Veteran/ex-Service).
+She encourages liaison and communication, works closely with the Scottish Government, Education Scotland and is a member of the Scottish Armed Forces Education Support Group (SAFESG).

-Carolyn has held the position of National Transitions Officer since 2012 and has a wide breadth of knowledge and experience in this area.
-She is a military spouse and parent.
+Carolyn – herself a military spouse and parent – has held the position as NEO (formerly National Transitions Officer NTO) since 2012 and has a wide breadth of knowledge and experience in supporting Forces families.
+You can contact Carolyn directly by emailing email@example.com.

-The site has been funded by the MoD Education Support Fund (ESF) under the management of the ADES National Transitions Officer.
-The ESF is the responsibility of the MoD’s Directorate Children and Young People (DCYP) and the aim of the fund is to support projects which mitigate the effects of “exceptional mobility” or “deployment”.
+This site, Forces Children’s Education (FCE) was initially funded by the MoD Education Support Fund (ESF) under the management of the ADES NEO.
+The ESF is the responsibility of the MoD’s Armed Forces Families and Safeguarding (AFFS) department, formerly the Directorate Children and Young People (DCYP).
+The aim of this funding is to support projects which mitigate the effects of ‘exceptional mobility’ or ‘deployment’.